 – All floors must be kept clean and dry.
 All spills must be cleaned up immediately.

 – Stretch or re-lay any carpet that is bulging or bunched-up.

 – Provide sufficient floor drainage in areas that tend to be wet.
 Replace any drain covers that are loose or broken.

 – Place convex mirrors at blind corners and areas of high traffic.

 – Provide adequate lighting in all kitchen and cooking areas.

 – Train your employees on subject specific hazard prevention techniques.
 The National Restaurant Association suggests teaching staff in 10-15 minute classes.

 Ultimately, it is the business owner’s obligation to provide a safe, injury-free environment for staff and customers.
 However, accidents do happen in restaurants, even when practicing preventative techniques.
-If you or a loved one has been injured on the job, please contact the Worker’s Compensation attorneys at Rutter Mills.
+If you or a loved one has been injured on the job, please contact the personal injury lawyers at Rutter Mills.
 Our team will make sure you get the justice you deserve.